ArionMiles/MIS-Bot/README.md

           x = number of lectures to attend
     **Note:** We calculate `x` from this equation.
 Value of `x` can be negative too, when your attendance is already over 80.
+  * **Until X**

+    Like Until80 but you specify the percentage.

+  * **Target Attendance**

+    Set a target of attendance percentage for yourself and we'll remind you how long you've left to go before fulfilling your target.

   * **Results**

     Fetch results of Class Tests.
 Uses scrapy-splash library.